3DCP-TUe/3DCP.data/docs/data_record_structure.md

 - **analysis**: Contains scripts to perform analysis over multiple sessions.
 For example, to find correlations between experiments.
 - **misc**: An optional folder that contains all other material that is not (yet) categorized, such as small additional experiments, preliminary analyses, or miscellaneous data files.
 - **metadata_record.yml**: Each record contains a metadata file that includes information about the creators and a description of the data record, explaining the purpose for which it was created.
 This metadata file follows the structure of zenodo.
 A template/example can be found [here](../src/template/metadata_record.yml).
+- **metadata_data_sources.yml**: This metadata file defines the structure and format of all experiment-specific data sources (i.e., all data sources except system data).
+It specifies the required subfolders, the expected files within each experiment, and the complete schema for each file, including column names, descriptions, units, and whether they are optional.
+Additionally, this file is used by the automated validation routines to verify whether a data record is correctly formatted and complete.
+The current version can be found [here](metadata_data_sources.yml), and it must be copied into the root folder of the data record before running any tests.

 The figure below shows a typical folder structure of a data record.
 A template/example of a data record can be found [here](src/template).